 We have written our own CodePlug generator that contains a database of UK repeaters/gateways plus the TalkGroups available on the DMR network - it then produces a large Excel spreadsheet which we prune into a manageable CSV file to load into the Anytone software.
-This includes all DMR+FM repeaters plus MB6/MB7 gateways that have a "mode" of AV, DV or MULTI on the UKRepeater website.
-Where a repeater is MULTI, there'll be separate channels for DMR and FM.
+This includes all DMR+FM repeaters plus MB6/MB7 gateways.
+Where a repeater offers multi-mode operation, there'll be separate channels for digital and FM.

 WHAT YOU WILL NEED TO DO: